 (Add additional nameservers)

-Remember to click Save when done to update your nameserver settings …
+Remember to click Save when finished to update your settings …

 (Save your new nameserver settings)